Alternative DNS root: Handshake

 Handshake is a decentralized implementation of a DNS root zone using blockchain and cryptocurrency technology to create a peer-to-peer alternative to the 13 root name servers managed by ICANN.

 Unlike other attempts, Handshake does not aim to replace the existing DNS; rather, it seeks to supplement and enhance it by allowing anyone to bid, register, and manage their own TLDs without an intermediate registrar or delegating authority.
 Since the root zone file records are not centrally managed, and instead are stored on a public blockchain, owners of Handshake TLDs can add or change top-level resource records to delegate authoritative name servers and set up DNSSEC zone signing directly.

 Existing TLDs are reserved in the Handshake blockchain such that resolving traditional domain names (i.e. zones under .com, .org, .net, etc.) through a Handshake node or name server are directed back to ICANN's root servers.
 In addition, the top 100,000 most popular domains are reserved as Handshake TLDs which can be redeemed by the original domain owner.

 Namecoin

 Namecoin is a blockchain and cryptocurrency to support the alternative top-level domain .bit.

 OpenNIC

-OpenNIC is a user owned and controlled alternative to InterNIC and ICANN providing a non-national democratic alternative to traditional domain registries.
-OpenNIC servers are able to resolve all ICANN top-level domains, some OpenNIC original top-level domains, and the resolution of other Alternate DNS Roots with which they have reached peering agreements.
+OpenNIC is a user-owned and -controlled alternative to InterNIC and ICANN providing a non-national democratic alternative to traditional domain registries.
+OpenNIC servers are able to resolve all ICANN top-level domains, OpenNIC-specific top-level domains, and those in other alternative DNS roots with which they have reached peering agreements.

 Yeti DNS Project

 Yeti DNS Project is an attempt to build an alternative root server dedicated to IPv6.
-Sponsored by a Chinese state agency, the project aims at experimenting with different new DNS-related technology and enabling sovereign countries to explore and control the internet and enhance their network sovereignty.
+Sponsored by a Chinese state agency, the project aims at experimenting with different new DNS-related technology and enabling sovereign countries to explore and control the Internet and enhance their network sovereignty.